 Why did Modulr need an API gateway?

 Modulr built its FinTech platform in an incremental way, adding features and functionality as needed from the ground up.
 As the company rapidly scaled and added more customers, Modulr found it had outgrown its initial, home-grown security framework.
 It was time to bring in an API Gateway to form part of its technology stack, with the initial purpose of sitting in front of the internal API’s and handling both security and routing controls.

 “Our core purpose is to solve our customers’ payments problems.
-It makes sense to work with a partner, someone who could help us with the routing and the security management,” says Ritesh Tendulkar, CTO at Modulr.
+It makes sense to work with a partner, someone who could help us with the routing and the security management,” says Ritesh Tendulkar, Chief Innovation Officer at Modulr.

 As Modulr’s platform was built following a microservices pattern, each service which it provides exposes a set of API’s, which in turn are consumed by clients to make use of.
 Modulr was clear from the outset that it didn’t want to expose the internal structure of its API to customers, as doing so would limit the company’s ability to swiftly and easily roll out future improvements.
 The FinTech needed a component to limit, route and expose a streamlined version of the Modulr API, whilst also hiding the internal details of how its API was structured, to support ongoing development plans.

 Modulr looked at several options and found that Tyk ticked all the boxes.
 One key benefit of Tyk was that it had several architectural deployment options, and provided a platform which was easy to extend.
 The variety of deployment options meant that Modulr had a choice of a service hosted by Tyk or a fully self-managed deployment.